 See all Mauviel 150mm cookware on Amazon

 One thing we like about Mauviel is all the options they offer.
 You can get the cookware in a brushed or polished exterior, with stainless, bronze, or cast iron handles.
 Though we prefer the stainless handle because it stays cooler, you should go with the design you find most beautiful.
-It's all going to perform flawlessly.
+It's all going to perform beautifully.

 Features:

-- 0.1mm highly polished 18/10 stainless cooking surface
+- 0.1mm polished 18/10 stainless cooking surface

 - Domed copper lids